 Traffic monitoring cameras are a key tool for TMC staff to manage traffic in the city.
 These cameras allow TMC staff to verify and detect incidents, monitor congestion levels, and evaluate adjustments to signal timing and progression.
-As previously discussed, the cameras are also used to detect parking violators, accidents, disabled vehicles, road work (permitted and not permitted), police and fire emergencies, etc.
+As previously discussed, the cameras are also used to detect parking violators, crashes, disabled vehicles, road work (permitted and not permitted), police and fire emergencies, etc.

-Currently, BTD owns 195 traffic monitoring cameras throughout the city.
-Additionally, the TMC is able to monitor 90 cameras owned by Boston Police Department and 193 cameras owned by Massachusetts Department of Transportation through the Massachusetts' Interagency Video Information System (MIVIS) and Interagency Video Management System (IVMS).
+Currently, BTD owns 253 traffic monitoring cameras throughout the city.
+Six CCTVs were added during FY 2016.
+Additionally, the TMC is able to monitor 93 cameras owned by Boston Police Department and 197 cameras owned by Massachusetts Department of Transportation through the Massachusetts' Interagency Video Information System (MIVIS) and Interagency Video Management System (IVMS).

-Traffic monitoring cameras were fully operational an average of 77% during FY 2013.
+An average 198 of the traffic monitoring cameras were fully operational during FY 2016.

-Traffic Congestion Map
+Traffic Status Map

 Throughout the City, BTD has installed system loop detectors in streets near signalized intersections.
 The system loops are used to calculate vehicle presence on the loop, otherwise known as 'vehicle occupancy'.
 The percentage of time that the system loops are occupied by a vehicle traveling over it is considered a measure of roadway congestion; the higher the vehicle occupancy, the greater the congestion.
-The occupancy data is transmitted back to the Traffic Management Center and then used on a color-coded map to inform TMC Operators of Congestion.
+The occupancy data is transmitted back to the Traffic Management Center and then used on a color-coded map to inform TMC Operators of congestion.
 Three different colors are used: Green means free-flowing traffic, yellow means moderate congestion, and red means heavy congestion.
 Operators use the Traffic Congestion Map to detect congested streets and then verify with cameras.
 Once the congestion is visually confirmed, TMC Operators can make signal timing adjustments and/or take other actions to mitigate the congestion.
+The TMC Operators also record the map data during the AM and PM peak times as a method to document traffic trends along key corridors.
+The results for FY 2016 are attached to the end of this report.
 The Traffic Congestion Map is under development as system loop/vehicle occupancy data is added to key arterials.